Cocktail (1988 film): Plot

-Cocky Brian Flanagan, just finished with his stint in the army, heads back to NYC and is eager to land a high-powered job in the business world.
-When he fails, he settles for work as a bartender while attending business school during the day.
+Cocky Brian Flanagan, recently discharged from the U.S. Army, heads home to New York City, hoping to land a high-powered business job.
+He fails and instead works as a bartender while attending business school.

-Doug Coughlin, an older and experienced bartender, takes Brian under his wing and teaches him how to flair.
-They become friends, with Doug giving Brian the idea for a nationwide chain of bars called Cocktails and Dreams.
-Brian drops out of business school and they become popular bartenders at a trendy nightclub.
+Doug Coughlin, an experienced bartender, takes Brian under his wing and teaches him flair bartending.
+Doug shares his idea for a nationwide chain of bars called Cocktails & Dreams.
+Brian drops out of business school, and they become popular bartenders at a trendy nightclub.

-Eventually, their flairing act catches the eye of Coral, a wealthy photographer and she and Brian begin dating.
-Doug bets Brian that the relationship won't last and, unbeknownst to Brian, tricks Coral into sleeping with him.
-After Coral breaks up with Brian, he has a nasty fight with Doug in front of a full bar and dissolves their partnership.
+Their flairing act attracts Coral, a wealthy photographer, and she and Brian start dating.
+Doug bets Brian that the relationship will not last and, unbeknownst to Brian, seduces Coral.
+When Brian finds out, he and Doug fight and dissolve their partnership.

-Two years later, Brian is working at a beachside bar in Jamaica, hoping to save enough money for his own bar.
-He meets beautiful artist Jordan Mooney and they begin a passionate relationship.
-Out of the blue, Doug shows up, now married to the wealthy, flirtatious and much younger Kerry, and bets Brian that he can't attract Bonnie, a wealthy older woman.
+Two years later, Brian is working at a beachside bar in Jamaica, hoping to save enough money for his own establishment.
+He meets artist Jordan Mooney, and they begin a passionate relationship.
+Doug shows up, married to the wealthy, flirtatious, and much younger Kerry, and bets Brian that he cannot attract Bonnie, a wealthy older woman.
 Brian accepts his challenge and wins Bonnie over.
 Jordan is devastated when she spots Brian and Bonnie drunkenly walking to Bonnie's hotel room.
-The next morning, Brian regrets the fling and seeks out Jordan, only to find she has left for the United States.
+The next morning, Brian regrets the fling and seeks out Jordan, only to find that she returned to the United States.

-Brian returns to New York with Bonnie, hoping she will get him the corporate job he wants, but soon feels marginalized and resents her lifestyle.
+Brian returns to New York with Bonnie, hoping her influence will help get him the corporate job.
+He soon feels marginalized and resents her lifestyle.
 While attending an art exhibit, Brian has an altercation with the artist in front of Bonnie's friends, leading them to break up.

-Brian tries to reconcile with Jordan, but she angrily refuses.
-When calmer, she reveals she is pregnant with his child and does not want him in her life because she does not want to be hurt again.
-After he tries again to talk to Jordan, a neighbor tells him she has moved into her parents’ upscale Park Avenue apartment.
+Brian tries to reconcile with Jordan, who angrily refuses.
+She reveals that she is pregnant with his child and does not want him in her life, then moves into her parents’ upscale Park Avenue apartment.
 Jordan's father, Richard, tries to pay Brian off, but he refuses.
-Jordan explains that she hid her wealth because she wanted him to love her for who she was.
-To illustrate how little he cares about her money, he tears up her father's check and leaves.
+Jordan explains that she hid her family's wealth because she wanted him to love her for herself.
+To prove how little he cares about money, he tears up her father's check and leaves.